 Addison-Wesley Professional NoSQL for Mere Mortals provides an introduction to NoSQL databases spanning across the major types of databases that fall under the NoSQL umbrella and explaining both advantages and shortcomings that each database type offers.
 InfoQ has spoken with the book's author, Dan Sullivan.

 Graph NoSQL databases support data models with connected data and relationships.
 In this article, author discusses the security implications of graph database technology.
 He talks about the privacy and security concerns in use cases like graph discovery, knowledge management, and prediction.

 When building a web application there are a lot of choices for the database.
 In this article, author discusses why Neo4j Graph database is a good choice as a data store for your web application if your data model contains lot of connected data and relationships.

 In this article on Graph Databases, author Ian Robinson discusses the problems Graph DBs aim to solve.
-He also talks about the data, storage, and query models for managing variably structured, densely connected data.
+He also talks about the data, storage, and query models for managing graph data.